mramosji/mramosji/README.md

 <h3>:man_technologist: About Me :</h3> I am a Physicist and a Data Scientist from Salamanca, Spain.
 <li>🤠 My pronouns are he/him. </li>
 <li>📚 I have a degree in Physics and a Master's degree in Particle Physics and Astrophysics. </li>
-<li>💼 Currently, I am working in BISITE Research Group (University of Salamanca) as a Data Scientist and AI Researcher. </li>
+<li>💼 Currently, I am working at BISITE Research Group (University of Salamanca) as a Data Scientist and AI Researcher. </li>
 <li>📫 Contact me at <a href="mailto:manuelramosji@gmail.com">manuelramosji@gmail.com</a> </li>
 <hr/>
 <h3>:hammer_and_wrench: Languages and Tools :</h3>